Ice Fishing Adventures at Leaser Lake

 Fishing Activity and Results

-During the visit, two anglers were spotted fishing on the frozen back end of the lake.
-Despite their efforts, they did not catch any fish while observed.
+During my visit, I spotted two anglers fishing on the frozen back end of the lake.
+Despite their efforts, they did not catch any fish while I was observing.
 The bite seemed slow or non-existent this afternoon.
-The author also tried fishing near the floating docks, a popular spot for anglers, but found no action there either.
+I also tried fishing near the floating docks, a popular spot for anglers, but found no action there either.

 Cold temperatures and slow fish activity are common challenges in early January.
 Fish often become less active in colder water, making it harder to get bites.
 Patience and persistence are key, as conditions can change quickly.